 For more on the history of the oil and gas industry in Texas as a whole, we recommend you visit the Texas Almanac published by the Texas State Historical Association.

-While visiting Kilgore and the Tyler area, you may want to take other interesting day trips in several directions:
+While visiting the Kilgore area, you may want to take other interesting day trips in several directions:

 Oil Derricks in Downtown Kilgore, Texas, during the East Texas oil boom